oalfonso-o/mkdocs/README.md

 Understanding how asyncio works and its benefits.
 Checking how much performance improvement we can get of a single thread when running multiple IO operations async in Python vs a single process with locking IO operations.

 * [KISS](https://oalfonso.com/posts/kiss):
 Keep It Simple, Stupid.
-Explaining the importance of understanding the problem before proposing a solution via ficticional scenarios based on real life experiences.
+Explaining the importance of understanding the problem before proposing a solution via fictional scenarios based on real life experiences.